-Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with Departmental Managers and will report directly to the Mine Manager.
-The EM will be supported by the Company Corporate Office and Vice President of Environment and Social Responsibility in order to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
+Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with departmental managers and will report directly to the Mine Manager.
+The EM will be supported by the VP of Environment and Social Responsibility in order to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
 The EM will be accountable for implementing the approved MPs and reviewing them periodically for effectiveness.
-Departmental Managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS and MPs and Standard Operating Procedures relevant to their areas.
+Departmental area managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS and EMPs relevant to their areas.
 All employees and contractors are responsible for daily implementation of the practices and policies contained in the EMS.

-During Closure and Post-closure staffing levels will be reduced to align with the level of activity associated with these phases.
+During closure and post-closure staffing levels will be reduced to align with the level of activity associated with these phases.
 Prior to initiating closure activities, BW Gold will revisit environmental and health and safety roles and responsibilities to ensure the site is adequately resourced to meet permit monitoring and reporting requirements.
-The Mine Manager will have overall responsibility for Closure and Post-closure activities at the mine site.
+The Mine Manager will have overall responsibility for closure and post-closure activities at the mine site.

-Pursuant to Condition 19 of the Project's EAC #M19-01, BW Gold has established an EMC to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
+Pursuant to Condition 19 of the Project's EAC #M19-01, BW Gold has established an Environmental Monitoring Committee to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
 Committee members include representatives of the Environmental Assessment Office (EAO), UFN, LDN, NWFN, StFN, SFN, NFN, Ministry of Energy, Mines and Low Carbon Innovation (EMLI), Ministry of Environment and Climate Change Strategy (ENV) and Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD).